Ten European states agree military air tanker cooperation

-BRUSSELS, Nov 19 (Reuters) - Ten European countries agreed on Monday to work together to boost their military air-to-air refuelling capacity, to plug a gap in their defences that was exposed by last year’s Libyan war.
+BRUSSELS (Reuters) - Ten European countries agreed on Monday to work together to boost their military air-to-air refueling capacity, to plug a gap in their defenses that was exposed by last year’s Libyan war.

 The aim is to increase Europe’s strategic tanker capability by 2020.
 The governments did not select a particular type of tanker that they would buy.